Ham radio equipment does not have to cost "an arm and a leg"!

 Your local ham radio club is also an excellent source of ...

 The good ham radio operator normally listens a lot more than s/he transmits.
-See ham radio procedures for more info.
 Therefore...

 Most amateur radio operators use transceivers (abbreviated "XCVRS").
 By doing so, they have a receiver and a transmitter built-in the same piece of equipment.

-Even so, it is not a bad idea to have a good stand-alone amateur radio receiver.
+Even so, it is not a bad idea to have a good stand-alone radio receiver.
+You will find recommendations to help you choose the best all band radio receiver for you on this page of my website.
 It will often come in handy.
 Trust me.

 But, HF is the way to go if you want to really get a taste of DX (long distance) contacts with amateur radio operators in countries all over the world.